v9n/axcoto.com/content/notes/mongoid-pitfalls.md

 +++
 date = "2016-11-09T21:18:32-08:00"
 draft = false
-title = "Mongoid autoload relations data"
+title = "Mongoid Pitfall"

 +++

+## Default value and callback

 I recently started to work with Rails and Mongoid.
 I don't have much experience with ActiveRecord and this is the first job that I actually